AriFordsham/GHCWiki/commentary/resource-limits.md

 ### Callback triple fault

 Finalizer could trigger a new finalizer, ad infinitum.
-Maybe we don't have to do anything.
+However, if you don't allocate a new finalizer in the callback, you should be fine.

 ### Discussion